Hari-v542/CryptoWork/RSA/Work.md

 - RSA Public key(N,e) . most common value of e - 65537.

 ## General notes
+- A composite number is always product of primes.
+(N)
 - RSA with 2048 bit modulus is called RSA-2048.
 - Some say that to really remain future-proof you should use RSA-4096 or even RSA-8192.
 However, there is a tradeoff here; it takes longer to generate large prime numbers, plus modular exponentiations are predictably slower with a large modulus.